17 Retirement Planning Mistakes That Could Cost You Later

 Some retirees shift their entire portfolio into low-risk assets, fearing market volatility.
 While caution is understandable, going too conservative can be just as dangerous as taking too many risks.

-Inflation doesn’t slow down just because you retire, and without investments that continue to grow, purchasing power shrinks over time.
-Keeping a portion of funds in higher-growth investments helps protect against rising costs and ensures money lasts longer.
+Inflation doesn’t slow down just because you retire, and without investments that continue to grow, your purchasing power shrinks over time.
+Keeping part of your portfolio in growth-oriented assets helps protect your long-term stability.

 Striking a balance between safety and long-term growth is key to a financially secure future.